Dear Members and Friends of Heritage,

-- Payment of $162,000 in church expenses and charitable contributions.
-The resulting deficit of approximately $15,000 was less than the $34,000 deficit we anticipated in our budget.
+- Payment of $166,655 in church expenses and charitable contributions.
+The resulting deficit of approximately $4020 was significantly less than the $33,000 deficit we anticipated in our budget.

-- In November, we participated with the Session members in creating a budget for 2017 which will allow the church to continue operations within the limits of our anticipated revenue plus $30,000 in reserve funds.
+- In November, the Session met to create the 2018 budget which will allow the church to continue operations within the limits of our anticipated revenue.
 As in the past, no building campaign funds will be used to pay operating costs.

-In 2017, we anticipate continuing worship services at Heritage of Towne Lake lodge.
-We hope we will make application for a construction loan to build phase one of our permanent worship center.
+In 2018, we anticipate continuing worship services at Heritage of Towne Lake lodge, while hoping we will continue to proceed with building plans for our new church home; this will include making an application for a construction loan to build Phase One of our permanent worship center.